Young couple at home with paper and calculator

 • Your taxes benefits

 Not every item above may apply.
-For instance, you may not pay student loans.
-In that case, you wouldn’t have a statement showing how much interest you paid during the previous year.
 Depending on your circumstances, you may have been sent other forms you’ll need to refer to when filing.

 You should receive most tax documents automatically.
 However, check with your employer, student loan carrier, or investment company if you haven’t received the appropriate form in the mail by January 31st.
 You may need to download these electronically.

 If you’ve completed your tax return manually, mail it to the address provided on the form.
-Tax returns must be postmarked by the deadline.
+Tax returns must be postmarked by the deadline; otherwise, you could face penalties.

 Notice: Information provided in this article is for informational purposes only.
 Consult your attorney or financial advisor about your financial circumstances.